meteor/tutorials/source/react/step02.md

 {{#template name="react-step02"}}
+---
-# Defining views with React components
+title: Defining views with React components
+---

 To start working with React as our view library, let's add some NPM packages which will allow us to get started with React.